Motorway madness: Crashes and breakdowns on Auckland network causing disruptions

-Just as the sun rises and sets each day, Auckland motorists will face delays on the motorways sprawled across the region this evening.
+Auckland motorists are facing delays on the motorways sprawled across the region this evening.

 A number of crashes and breakdowns are causing the biggest disruptions, however, high traffic volumes are also resulting in headaches.

+A breakdown is blocking the right southbound lane of the Northern Motorway after the Harbour Bridge.

-The left northbound lane of the Southwestern Motorway is blocked by a crash which took place at Puhinui Rd and is causing delays.
+Traffic remained heavy on the Southwestern after the left northbound lane was blocked by a crash which took place at Puhinui Rd earlier this afternoon.

-NZ Transport Agency said emergency services are on-site working to remove the crash but advises motorists to avoid the area if possible.
+Emergency services had been on-site working to remove the crash and advised motorists to avoid the area if possible.

-Elsewhere, on the Southern Motorway, the Tecoma St on-ramp is closed due to a crash near southbound lanes of the Southern Motorway.
+Elsewhere, on the Southern Motorway, the Tecoma St on-ramp was earlier closed due to a crash near the southbound lanes of the Southern Motorway.

 On the Northern Motorway, traffic is heavy at Greville Rd, again between Esmonde Rd and the Auckland Harbour Bridge heading southbound.

-Northbound, meanwhile, traffic is heavy between Esmonde Rd and the Upper Harbour Highway.
+Northbound, meanwhile, traffic is heavy between Onewa Rd and the Upper Harbour Highway and between Oteha Valley Rd and Redvale.

-Traffic is heavy between the city and Greenlane, again through Manukau, again between Hill Rd and Takanini on the Southern heading southbound.
+Traffic is heavy between the city and Mt Wellington and again from East Tamaki to Takanini on the Southern heading southbound.

-Those on northbound lanes can expect heavy traffic from Princes St to Penrose, again between Ellerslie and Greenlane.
+Those on northbound lanes can expect heavy traffic from Highbrook to the city.

-On the Northwestern Motorway, there is a queue for the Northern Link heading southbound, northbound traffic is heavy between the causeway and Lincoln Rd.
+On the Northwestern Motorway, there is a queue for the Northern Link heading southbound, northbound traffic is heavy between St Lukes and Lincoln Rd.

-Elsewhere, traffic is heavy at Massey Rd and there is a queue for the Southern Link for southbound traffic on the Southwestern Motorway.
+Elsewhere, traffic is heavy at Between Mahunga Dr and Massey Rd and there is a queue for the Southern Link for southbound traffic on the Southwestern Motorway.

 Northbound traffic, meanwhile, can expect delays around the Puhinui Rd area and traffic is heavy at Neilson St.